Jefferson County Public Schools (Colorado): Environmental consideration

 Many Jefferson County schools make use of constructed wetlands for managing stormwater and contributing to the health of local watersheds.
 The wetland project at Oberon Middle School has been lauded by the National Resources Defense Council for setting "an example for local governments seeking new ways to manage stormwater on municipal grounds with some value added.

 Literary mentions

 Oberon Middle School is the setting for the novel Define "Normal" by Julie Anne Peters.

+Facilities

+The school district headquarters, which has a Golden postal address, is in an unincorporated area completely surrounded by, but not in, Lakewood.

+In the 1990 U.S. census, the facility was defined as being in the Applewood census-designated place.
+In the 2000 U.S. census, the facility was in West Pleasant View, another CDP in the county.
+In the 2010 U.S. census and the 2020 U.S. census, the Jeffco headquarters plot was not defined as being in any CDP.

 Schools

-As of April, 2021 - there are currently 166 active schools in Jeffco Public Schools, as identified by Colorado Department of Education School ID numbers.
+As of January 2025, there are 160 active schools in Jeffco Public Schools, as identified by the Colorado Department of Education.